João W. Nery

 João W. Nery (12 February 1950 – 26 October 2018), was a Brazilian writer, psychologist, and LGBT activist.
-He is known to be the first transgender man to have undergone sex-change surgery in Brazil; it took place in 1977.
+He was the first transgender man to have undergone sex-change surgery in Brazil; Dr. Roberto Farina performed the surgery in 1977.

-Career
+Biography

-João became an LGBT rights activist, especially of the trans population.
+Nery became an LGBT rights activist, especially of the trans population.
 A bill by congressman Jean Wyllys and congresswoman Erika Kokay bears his name.
 Based on the Argentine Identity and Gender Law, the project guarantees the right to recognize the gender identity of all transgender people in Brazil, without the need for judicial authorization, medical or psychological reports, surgery or hormone treatment.

 In August 2017, Nery was discovered to have a lung cancer.
-Smoking since he was 15 years old, he underwent chemotherapy.
-In September 2018, Nery revealed on social networks that cancer had hit the brain; he died in Niteroi, on 26 October 2018, aged 68.
+A smoker since the age of 15, he then decided to undergo chemotherapy.
+In September 2018, Nery revealed on social networks that the cancer had reached his brain.
+He died in Niteroi, on 26 October 2018, aged 68.